Community Impact Area: Mental Health and Well-Being

 - Ensure effective crisis intervention

-- Enhance coordinated of services and improve access
+- Enhance coordination of services and improve access

 - Advance knowledge and proficiency of resilience-building and trauma-informed care of community care providers through Adverse Childhood Experiences (ACE), Trauma-Informed Care, self-care, and other training and education

 Our strategies to make positive impact include funding partner programs, providing professional training to partner organizations and the community on topics including Collective Impact, Trauma-Informed Care, Adverse Childhood Experiences (ACEs), prevention of secondary trauma/empathy fatigue/self-care, and facilitated leadership.
 Montana Project LAUNCH Initiative (MT-PLI), is a collaboration of local, state, and federal partners working to improve early childhood services.
 In Gallatin and Park counties, Project LAUNCH is building systems to provide parents and caregivers access to high-quality prevention and wellness services and resources, with a focus on social-emotional development and early childhood mental health.
 This means building connections and partnerships that empower medical clinics, child care centers, schools and parents to work together to prevent, identify and address social and emotional concerns early in a child's life.